 A Caution about Misleading Claims of Success in Emissions Reduction

-It is often claimed by government ministers that UK emissions have been cut by 42%.
-This is a misleading statistic, and must either a deliberate attempt to deceive, or the result of shocking incompetence.
-Whilst the UK has taken some action to tackle emissions, a significant portion of this reduction is due to manufacturing being moved overseas.
+It is often claimed that UK emissions have been cut by 42%.
+This is a misleading statistic.
+Whilst the UK has taken some action to tackle emissions, a significant portion of this reduction is simply due to manufacturing being moved overseas.
 The 42% is the reduction in emissions occurring within the UK.
-But CO2 is emitted in the manufacture of products that UK companies contract out to China etc, or products we buy from Germany.
-These “imported emissions” are clearly still caused by our buying of the product.
-But they aren’t included in the government figures.
+But CO2 is emitted in the manufacture of products that UK companies contract out to China etc, or products we buy from Germany etc. These “imported emissions” are clearly still caused by our buying of the product.
+But this imported CO2 isn’t included in the government figures.
 The following chart produced by Carbon Brief compares domestic CO2 emissions (dark blue) with emissions adjusted to include CO2 involved in manufacture of our imports (in light blue).
-So the light blue line is a more honest representation of our true emissions, although even that doesn’t include international air travel [another page…]
+So the light blue line is a more honest representation of our true emissions, although even that doesn’t include international air travel

 Greta Thunberg has written about this issue.
 Have a look at the BBC’s fact check page on imported CO2